in-toto/in-toto/demo/README.md

 workflow.
-Alice will be the project owner - she creates and signs the supply chain layout with her private key - and Bob and Carl will be the project functionaries - they carry out the steps of the supply chain layout defined in the layout.
+Alice will be the project owner - she creates and signs the supply chain layout with her private key - and Bob and Carl will be the project functionaries - they carry out the steps of the supply chain as defined in the layout.

 For the sake of demonstrating in-toto, we will have you run all parts of the supply chain.